SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 “If you know what’s good for you,” He turns, his element flaring as he stares me down.
 “You say.”

 I feel my flames rising with rage.
-My fist balls and quivers, a dart automatically manifesting in my hand.
+My fist balls and quivers, a knife automatically manifesting in my hand.
 Before I can act, Xor exits the house.
-I still throw the dart, the door exploding into flames and ash.
+I still throw the knife, the door exploding into flames and ash.

 Amei acts quickly, grabbing a fire extinguisher and suppressing the flames before they can spread.
 She turns to me. “...
 I’m sorry.”
 She says softly, approaching me.
 “I swear I didn’t know anything about this.”

 I look down at my hands.
-How did a dart appear?
+How did a knife appear?
 It was identical to the one I grabbed in that… world.
 The way it felt in my hand was almost… too perfect.
 It conducted my flames too well.
 It was too easy to throw.
 Thinking about it feels uncanny.

 “Hey.”
 Amei says softly, grabbing my attention as I look up at her.
 “I’ll get to the bottom of this.
 Okay?”
 I nod.
 She slides me a device, looking similar to a small version of her tablet.
 “You can message